This post contains affiliate links.

 Every Friday this month, you’ll hear from a personal finance blogger who shares how they first became interested in the topic, what financial challenges they’ve overcome, and what’s inspired them to share their insights and stories with the blogging community.

-In today’s interview, we have Chelsea Brennan of Mama Fish Saves.
+In today’s interview, we have Chelsea Brennan of Smart Money Mamas.
 Chelsea recently launched the ICE Binder, a simple yet exhaustive set of worksheets that helps families prepare for responding to emergencies as painlessly as possible.

 Here’s a little more background from Chelsea:

-Chelsea Brennan is the founder of Mama Fish Saves, a personal finance blog that focuses on family finance, investing, and reducing money stress.
+Chelsea Brennan is the founder of Smart Money Mamas, a personal finance blog that focuses on family finance, investing, and reducing money stress.
 Chelsea is an ex-hedge fund investor whose work has appeared in a wide array of publications, including Forbes, Business Insider, Haven Life, and more.
 She now writes full-time from home with her husband, two young boys, and rescue pup.

 What prompted you to start focusing on your personal finances?